 - Dr. Scott said that psychology is just "unsaved men studying

 unsaved men."
 Such a dismissive statement is unbecoming

 a person holding a PhD.
-First, he doesn't cite sources
+Besides, if that's what he

 - Dr. Scott quoted a book by psychiatrists, (I believe Secret of AA but I can't find the book reference) on why Alcoholics Anonymous is only 10% effective.
 He attempted to discredit the 12 step programs.
 There are a couple of problems with this:

-- He attacked the 12 steps without ample evidence.
+- He attacked the 12 steps without ample or even properly